The average salary for a Vendor Manager is $74,509.

 Vendor Manager Job Listings

-Popular Skills for Vendor Manager
+What Are Popular Skills for Vendor Managers?

-Pay by Experience Level for Vendor Manager
+What is the Pay by Experience Level for Vendor Managers?

 Pay Difference by Location